sdcavanaugh/personal_info_manager/README.md

      }
 ]

+### Generic Card
+A generic-card containsthe following properties:

+  - "id": "_unique identifier_",
+  - "rev": "_revision number_",
+  - "type": "_card type_",
+  - "name": "_unique name_",

-## Metadata Cards
+### Metadata Cards

-A metadata card is used to store system structure and design information.
+A metadata-card extends generic-card, has {"type": "metadata"} and adds {"values": Array<string>}.
+The values array contents are the names is used to store system structure and design information.
+For example, the "data categories" metadata-card:

   - "type": "metadata"
   - "name": "data categories"
   - "values": [
       "bank",